Abcaus/AIC-assignment/README.md

     The criteria for Similarity b/w 2 vectors used , is cosine similarity , its the angle b/w 2 vectors divide by their magnitude .
 If cosine similarity Of 2 vectors is Higher , Then Their Likeliness is more

+sources :
+    freecodecamp.org(I tried to learn CNN , but unable to implement in time , due to unable to install dataset , library , etc) medium.com
+    random google search